 How much does it cost your company to place an order?

-This type of fixed cost will include the cost of the company’s facilities, and the maintenance cost of the computer system used to process purchase orders.
-These costs will remain the same if one or a thousand purchases orders are made.
+This type of fixed cost will include the cost of the company’s facilities and the maintenance cost of the computer system used to process purchase orders.
+These costs will remain the same if one or a thousand purchase orders are made.